-Is a Vietnam Veteran and President of the Hillsborough County Veterans Council.
+Is a Vietnam Veteran and past President of the Hillsborough County Veterans Council.
 He is an active member of VVA, AmVets, the American Legion Riders and many other veterans organizations.
-He is a business owner and his many years involved with non-profits supporting veterans causes makes Mike an asset to My Warrior's Place as an Advisory Board Member.
+He is a business owner and his many years involved with non-profits supporting veterans causes makes Mike an outstanding asset to My Warrior's Place.

 Eric L. Wade